| Description | Level |

 | ![]() |

 121 | MoldovaReissued with obsolete COVID-19 page links removed.
 Exercise increased caution while traveling to Moldova due to unresolved conflict between the breakaway region of Transnistria and the central government.
 Read the entire Travel Advisory.
 Reconsider Travel To: The Transnistria breakaway region due to the unresolved conflict with the central government and the armed conflict in neighboring Ukraine.
 Country Summary: Approximately 100,000 refugees are residing in Moldova as a result of Russia’s war in Ukraine, but there has been no military spillover into Moldova from the conflict.
-The Moldovan government extended a State of Emergency until April 5.
+As of December 2023, the Moldovan government has ended its State of Emergency.
 The Chisinau airport is operating normally although there are no flights available to or from Belarus, Russia or Ukraine.
 Read the Moldova country information page for additional information on travel.
 If you decide to travel to Moldova:

 Transnistria – Level 3: Reconsider Travel Transnistria is a breakaway region that is not under the control of the Moldovan government in Chisinau.
-Visitors may encounter difficulties at checkpoints along roads leading into and out of Transnistria.
+Visitors are required to present identification to cross the administrative boundary of the Transnistria region; those without a Moldovan government-issued identification document may be requested to present a passport.
+Visitors may also be required to present identification and/or a passport at additional checkpoints manned by uniformed peacekeepers along roads leading into and out of the region.
 Ukraine has closed its border crossing points into the Transnistrian region.
 Taking photographs of military facilities and security forces is prohibited and may result in trouble with authorities.
-The U.S. government’s ability to provide emergency services to U.S. citizens traveling in Transnistria maybe be limited or delayed since Transnistria’s de facto authorities control access to the region.
-Visit our website for Travel to High-Risk Areas. | ![]() |

 122 | MongoliaReissued with obsolete COVID-19 page links removed.
 Exercise normal precautions in Mongolia.
 Read the country information page for additional information on travel to Mongolia.
 If you travel to Mongolia, you should: